"Looks like the only ones who can pilot Getter Robo are either superior pilots…or insane!"

 Then there are, of course, professors Rando and Jacov, who play the role of Big Bads in Go and Hien mangas respectively.

-Mandatory Unretirement: A recurring theme is that if you piloted Getter at some point, no matter how far you run from it, destiny keeps throwing you in the cockpit.
+Mandatory Unretirement: A recurring theme is that if you piloted Getter at some point, no matter how far you run from it, destiny keeps throwing you back in the cockpit.

 Mechanical Lifeforms: Certain versions of Getter Robo borderline on this, and it's played straight in some continuities.